MaartenGr/BERTopic/README.md

 <img src="images/dtm.gif" width="80%" height="80%" align="center" />

 ## Overview
+BERTopic has quite a number of functions that quickly can become overwhelming.
+To alleviate this issue, you will find an overview of all methods and a short description of its purpose.

+### Common
 For quick access to common functions, here is an overview of BERTopic's main methods:

 | Method | Code  |